ictwise/notpp4/README.md

     - an add to bag button
 - **Register Page** - contains fields to fill up with 'Username' and 'Password' and a 'Register' button, and a link to the 'Log In' Page
 - **Log In** Page - contains fields to fill up with 'Username' and 'Password' and a 'Login' button, and a link to the Register Page
-- **Profile** Page - contains personal information about a user, delivery details, and order history, this page is available for registered users
+- **Profile** Page - contains personal information about a user, address details, and order history, this page is available for registered users
 - **Sign Out** link - allows user to log out from the profile to protect a  stored data
 - **Shopping Bag** Page - contains an image and name of the product, price, quantity, grand total information, as well as continue shopping and secure checkout buttons for more actions
-- **Checkout** Page - contains a form for details, delivery, and payment information, adjust bag and complete order buttons, and order summary with image, name, quantity, subtotal, delivery, and grand total information
+- **Checkout** Page - contains a form for details, delivery, and payment information, adjust bag and complete order buttons, and order summary with image, name, quantity, subtotal,  and grand total information
 - **Blog** Page - contains card panels with the Post Title and date, each card contains an image that acts as a clickable button for the further view of the full post details
 - **Post Detail** Page -  contains title, body,  also add comment button
 - **Add Comment** Page -  A form that allows the user to add their name and comment to a post, the date is automatically created.